-When you think of ferns growing in the forest, you are probably envisioning the western sword fern (Polystichum munitum).
-Characterized by bright green, blade-like fronds that can grow up to 4 feet long.
-This common fern is native to North America and grows abundantly in forests and wetlands throughout the area, although it is also popular amongst gardeners as a low-fuss addition to the landscape.
-It does well in shady locations which makes it a popular choice for filling out gardens beneath trees or for shade gardens.
+The delicate lacy appearance of ferns adds texture, interest and beauty to the garden with many species also thriving well as houseplants.
+Of the more than 20,000 varieties of ferns world-wide, the Western Sword Fern (Polystichum munitum) is one of the most recognized.
+Characterized by bright green, blade-like fronds that can grow up to 4 feet long, this common fern is native to North America and grows abundantly in forests and wetlands.
+Popular among gardeners as a low-fuss addition to the landscape, it does well beneath trees and in shade gardens.
 While western sword ferns are typically grown outdoors, they can also be successfully grown indoors as houseplants, or in planters and containers that are overwintered indoors.

 |Common Name||Western sword fern|